s-hamann/firecracker-tools/examples/rootfs/acme.md

 * `min_validity`
   Minimum certificate validity in days.
 If a stored certificate will expire within this time, a new certificate is requested.
 Default value is `30`.
+* `profile`
+  Name of the certificate profile to request.
+  Refer to the CA's documentation for a list of valid profile names.
+  When not set, the profile is selected by the CA.
 * `must_staple`
   Set to `true` to request a certificate with the `must-staple` extension ([RFC 6066](https://tools.ietf.org/html/rfc6066)).
 Default is `false`.